Minecraft Console ClientMinecraft Console Client

 Tip

-**If you want to modify the code, and you are new to C# or in programming in general, you might want to watch some C# tutorials, we recommend the ones listed in [Creating Bots](creating-bots.md#requirements) section.**
+If you want to modify the code and you are new to C# or programming in general, the tutorials listed in Creating Bots are a good starting point.

 Cloning using Git